parsiya/parsiya.net/content/page/CheatSheet.markdown

 5. UAC pops up.

 ### Firewall Rules in the Registry
-If you cannot delete firewall rules you can delete their corresponding rule (user added ones are represented by a GUID) in the registry.
-This also helps if the rule text does not say which executable is targeted:
+If you cannot delete firewall rules in the GUI, delete their corresponding rule in the registry (user rules are represented by a GUID).
+This also helps with reading the rules because rule text mmight not say which executable is targeted:

 Location: